tldr-pages/tldr/pages/linux/setserial.md

 `sudo setserial {{device}} {{parameter}}`

-- Print configuration of a list of devices:
+- Print the configuration of a list of devices:

 `setserial -g {{device1 device2 ...}}`